pcarolan/hi-svg/README.md

 ## Polemic

 From time to time, developers must reach an equilibrium in which disruption happens within the framework and not because of it.
-SVG has been partying since 1999, Ruby since 1995, Rails since 2005, and CSS since 1996.
-These are good technologies which have very few use cases they haven't cracked.

 This Library's goal is to provide a set of tools that extend into an SVG powered web interface.